Prostitution law in Canada: Post-PCEPA legal developments

 In February 2020, an Ontario court judge struck down three parts of the PCEPA as unconstitutional: the prohibitions on advertising, procuring and materially benefiting from someone else's sexual services were violations of the 'freedom of expression' and 'security of the person' as defined in the Canadian Charter of Rights and Freedoms.
 Those provisions were later upheld, however, by the Ontario Court of Appeal in February 2022.

-Case law
+In September 2023, the Ontario Superior Court rejected a more comprehensive challenge to the PCEPA, including regarding the central prohibition against purchasing sex.
+An appeal before the Ontario Court of Appeal is pending.

-Section 197: Bawdy house definition
+In July 2025, the Supreme Court issued its decision in R. v.
+Kloubakov, upholding the constitutionality of the material benefit and procuring offences.
+The case involved two drivers who worked for an escort business.
+Earlier, an Alberta judge had sided with the drivers and invalidated the offences, but this decision was overturned by the Alberta Court of Appeal.
+This was the first time since Bedford the Supreme Court weighed in on the constitutionality of a prostitution offence.

-The wording of section 197 allows of some interpretation.
-As noted by the Supreme Court of Canada in Cohen [1939] "Prior to 1907, a common bawdy house was defined by section 225 of the Code as “a house, room, set of rooms or place of any kind kept for purposes of prostitution,” but in that year, by 6-7 Edward VII, chapter 8, section 2, the section was repealed and a new one enacted in the same terms but with the addition at the end, of the words “or occupied or resorted to by one or more persons for such purposes.”
-That case reversed an Ontario Court of Appeal decision acquitting a woman convicted of offering sexual services on her own.
-The court pointed to the words one or more persons as clearly indicating that operating on one's own constituted a bawdy house.
+Current law